From the Hunter to the Hunted

 West Australian skin cancer nurse Kylie Laverty never imagined she would go from the skin cancer hunter to the hunted.

 In February 2019, my daughter Hailey, noticed a new small thin mole (later confirmed to be a melanoma) on the right side of my back, between my shoulder blades.
-Fortunately, my daughter has a sharp eye because it was such a small mole, but it hadn’t been there 6 weeks earlier, when she last checked my back, and this therefore raised concerns.
-In fact, it was so small and early in its development, that the next week when I went to see my skin cancer doctor, he didn’t think it was anything to worry about.
+Fortunately, my daughter has a sharp eye because it was such a small mole.
+It hadn’t been there 6 weeks earlier when she last checked my back, and this therefore raised concerns.
+In fact, it was so small and early in its development that the next week when I went to see my skin cancer doctor, he didn’t think it was anything to worry about.